Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Background

 \end{testexample}

-First-order logic $\fo$ is another formal logic that can be used to describe languages.
-Unlike temporal logic, where formulas are interpreted at a single position, $\fo$ formulas may contain multiple position variables, making it better-suited to simulating mechanisms in transformers that involve more than one position, such as attention (see \cref{sec:transformer2pfo,app:transformer2pfo}).
+First-order logic $\fo$ can also be used to describe formal languages.
+In contrast to (linear) temporal logic, where formulas are interpreted at a single position, $\fo$ formulas may contain multiple position variables, making it better-suited to simulating mechanisms in transformers that involve more than one position, such as attention; see \cref{sec:transformer2pfo,app:transformer2pfo}.
 In this paper, we introduce a fragment of $\fo$ called $\pfo$---the past fragment of first-order logic with two variables.
 The atomic formulas of $\pfo$ consist of unary predicates $\atom_\syma$ for each $\syma\in\alphabet$ and a binary numerical predicate $<$ that can be used to determine the sequential order between variables.
 Formulas in $\pfo$ can have at most two distinct variables, $x$ and $y$.
 In addition to the usual Boolean connectives $\land$ and $\lnot$, there is a bounded existential quantifier $\exists y<x$, where $y$ is the variable bounded by the quantifier, and $x$ is the free variable.
 In case there is no free variable, the bounded existential quantifier behaves like an ordinary existential quantifier.
 The formulas in $\pfo$ are constructed inductively as follows: \begin{itemize} \item Every atomic formula is a formula; \item A Boolean combination of formulas is a formula if it does not contain more than two variables; \item If $\fof(x,y)$ is a formula with two variables $x,y$, $\exists y<x: \fof(x,y)$ and $\exists x<y:\fof(x,y)$ are formulas; \item If $\fof(x)$ is a formula with one variable $x$, $\exists x<y: \fof(x)$ is a formula; \item If $\fof(x)$ is a formula with one variable $x$, $\exists x: \fof(x)$ is a formula. \end{itemize} The bounded universal quantifier $\forall y<x$ can be defined using $\exists y<x$ and $\lnot$.
 For instance:

-A formula with no free variables is called a sentence.
-We write $\str\models\fof$ if $\fof$ is satisfied for $\str$ under the intended interpretation.
-A sentence $\fof$ can define a language, the set of strings over $\alphabet$ satisfying it, denoted as $\lang(\fof)$. \begin{testexample} The sentence below defines all the strings that contain $\syma\symb\symc$ as a subsequence (symbols appearing in order, possibly non-contiguously):
+A formula with no free variables is called a \defn{sentence}.
+We write $\str\models\fof$ if $\fof$ is satisfied for $\str$.
+A sentence $\fof$ defines a language, the set of strings over $\alphabet$ satisfying it, denoted as $\lang(\fof)$.\looseness=-1 \begin{testexample} The sentence below defines all the strings that contain $\syma\symb\symc$ as a subsequence (symbols appearing in order, possibly non-contiguously):